-While much of the work of the first level is designed to develop your awareness of your body, the aim of the second level is to integrate this new-found deeper awareness with an enhanced appreciation of your mind - with its capacities for concentration, contemplation, imagination, memory and planning.
-You work with the power of hope, and in particular with the ability to project your consciousness into the future, to help you achieve goals and create meaningful projects.
+While much of the work of the first level is designed to develop your awareness of your body, the aim of the second level is to integrate this new-found deeper awareness with an enhanced appreciation of your mind - with its capacities for perception, concentration, contemplation, memory and imagination.
+You work with the power of hope, and in particular with the ability to project your consciousness into the future, to help you achieve your goals.

 In this third phase of the work, you develop your feeling-self, and learn how to incorporate positive experiences from the past into your present awareness and future actions.
 The movement meditation you learn helps you to integrate your awareness of the outside world into your consciousness, and by working with your sense of time - of the past, present and future - you deepen the process of integrating mind and body, and enhance your ability to work towards your goals.

 In Level Four you grow from developing and integrating your own self, to feeling yourself as an integral and meaningful part of all life.
 To accomplish this, the exercises focus on exploring and then embodying values.
 These values start to act as guiding lights for your thoughts, feelings and actions - not just at an intellectual level, but within your own physical embodied experience too.
 Having worked on developing and harmonizing yourself with the first three levels, you are now more free and empowered to give of yourself to others and the world.